RunningMSN/SPIDER/README.md

 those sequences of interest into a FASTA file for quickly analyzing genomic epidemiology.

 # Installation
-1. Download this Github repository
+1. Download or clone this GitHub repository
 2. SPIDER uses a conda environment to handle dependencies.
 Install the conda environment from the provided environment.yml file using `conda env create -f environment.yml`
 3. Activate the SPIDER conda environment using the command `conda activate spider`